Alex Beresford

-Alexander Isaac Beresford (born 17 October 1980) is an English weather presenter employed by ITV.
+Alexander Beresford (born 17 October 1980) is an English weather presenter employed by ITV.

 Early life

 Beresford was born in Bristol, England.
 His mother is English and his father is Guyanese.
 He grew up in the Eastville area of Bristol and went to the St Thomas More RC School (now Fairfield High School) in Eastville.

 Career

 Beresford primarily worked for The West Tonight on ITV West based in Bristol, originally as a teleprompter operator in August 2004, but later retrained as a weather presenter in 2005.

 He has also presented the national ITV Weather since 26 November 2007.

 In February 2009 he transferred to The West Country Tonight on ITV West Country following the demise of ITV West.